dotnet/spark/deployment/HDI-Spark/Notebooks/README.md

 * Node type(s): Head and Worker
 * Parameters: Sparkdotnet version.
 For example, if you want to install Sparkdotnet version 0.6.0 then it would be `0.6.0`.

-The following captures the setting for a HDInsight Script Action on Head node:
+The following captures the setting for a HDInsight Script Action on Head node and Worker node:

 <img src="../../../docs/img/HDI-Spark-Notebooks/install-notebook-scriptaction.png" alt="ScriptActionImage" width="500"/>